jxxcarlson/ad2play/README.md

 # Troubleshooting

-If you do not see the above output, check the fullowing:
+If you do not see the above output, check the following:
 - Is `ad2play` executable?
 - Is ruby v 2.1.1 or greater installed?
 - Is `asciidoctor` installed?